Ersanio/snes-assembly-book/docs/collections/indexing.md

 STA $00
 RTS

-ValuesTableExample: db $03,$86,$91,$38,$22
+ValuesTableExample: db $11,$86,$91,$38,$22
 ```
 The code will load a value from the table into A. Basically, this does `LDA ValuesTableExample`, and the value in Y, which is $03, is added to the address.
 In other words, in higher-level programming languages it'd be something like `ValuesTableExample[3]`.
 You start counting index from **zero**.
-Index 0 of that table has the value $03, index 1 has the value $86, and so on.
-The 3rd index value is $38 in this case, so this code example actually loads $38 in A, and stores it in RAM $7E0000.
+Index 0 of that table has the value $11, index 1 has the value $86, and so on.
+Index 3 has the value $38 in this case, so this code example actually loads $38 in A, and stores it in RAM $7E0000.

 Indexing is quite useful when you don’t want to write very repetitive instructions all the time.
 Indexing can be performed with the X register too.
 X and Y behave exactly the same, after all.

 Indexing is actually one of the many addressing modes.
 The basic addressing modes are covered [here](../the-basics/addressing.md) and the more advanced addressing modes [here](../indepth/addressing.md).

 ## Indexing with RAM
 So far, the above examples were about ROM.
 You can also index values in RAM.
 You can treat the RAM as one giant table you could index.
-You simply replace loaded label with an address.
+You simply replace the label with an address.
 For example:

 ```
 LDX #$03